 Yes, any pizza dough can be frozen, before the “second fermentation” takes place.
-Our pizza doughs are frozen immediately from the bulk mix and individually wrapped to prevent freezer burn.
+Our pizza doughs are frozen immediately from the bulk mix and wrapped to prevent freezer burn.
 They will generally keep very well for up to 12 months when frozen in this way.
 If your pizza dough has thawed, but not yet started to prove – puffing up with air bubbles appearing in the dough, you can even re-freeze without significantly impacting the quality of the dough.

 Yes, like all leavened products, sourdough pizza dough will over-prove if left too long at room temperature.
 If the dough is over-proved it will become very hard to work with, leading to tearing and sticking when you try to work with it.
-Depending on the type of dough it may also not rise properly when cooking.
+Depending on the type of dough it may also not puff up properly when cooking.

 The ideal method is to thaw in a sealed container overnight in the fridge and then remove in time to reach room temperature before you want to cook.